deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 1 presents a comparison of the overall performance of various multilingual multimodal LLMs on the PANGEABENCH benchmark, highlighting PANGEA-7B's superior performance.
+> Table 1 presents a comparison of the overall performance of various multilingual multimodal LLMs on different benchmarks within PANGEABENCH, highlighting PANGEA-7B's superior performance.

 {{< table-caption >}}